-Amidst this wider volatility, sterling credit markets have held up well so far, with the main attraction being the all-in yield this asset class continues to offer.
+Amidst this volatility, sterling credit markets have, so far, been able to avoid this, with the main attraction being the all-in yield this asset class continues to offer.
 While sterling investment grade all-in yields are attractive, their make-up has changed; a larger component of the yield is from government bond yields.
-The volatility we are seeing in fixed income markets is coming from government bond yields.
+The vast majority of the volatility we are seeing in fixed income markets is coming from underlying government bond yields.
 However, credit spreads also remain susceptible to further weak macroeconomic news.

 Looking at headline effects on performance, our sector allocation and stock selection had the largest impact.
-After a strong start to the year, we looked to reduce the risk in our portfolios, slightly reducing our overweight position in the bank sector, particularly subordinated debt, moving into a favoured sector, structured bonds, where spreads were wider.
-This general move added to performance: benefiting early on as spreads tightened and then taking risk off ahead of the modest widening we saw later.
+After a strong start to the year, we looked to reduce the risk in our portfolios, slightly reducing our overweight position in the bank sector, particularly subordinated debt. moving into a favoured sector, structured bonds, where spreads were wider.
+This general move added to performance; benefiting early on as spreads tightened and then taking risk off ahead of the modest widening we saw later.

 Our stock selection was the main driver of outperformance.
-The story of the quarter was our bank and insurance bonds seeing strong performance in the first two months of the year.
+The story of guarter was our bank and insurance bonds seeing strong performance in the first two months of the year.
 Our strategies continue to see value in financials - particularly subordinated debt, which offers good value and increased buying opportunities.
 The sector is also seeing continued issuance, keeping bonds attractively priced.
 It must be noted that this has slowed slightly in recent months, however, and some widening in the sector has seen us seek opportunities elsewhere.